lukagabric/LAbstractParser/README.md

 Implementation example
 ----------------------

-- subclass LAbstractParser
+1. subclass LAbstractParser
-- implement didStartElement and didEndElement methods
+2. implement didStartElement and didEndElement methods
+* parsed values (including CDATA blocks) are stored in _elementValue member, check also _attributesDict and _elementName members
+* you may bind data as in SampleParser (check the definitions in LAbstractParser.h):

     - (void)didStartElement
     {